Yearbook surveys and polls are a great way to get a pulse on your school community for a specific year.

 You’ve got three phenomenal resources at your disposal when it comes to generating the response options for your yearbook survey questions.
 Let’s take a look at them:

 - Last year’s book.
 As we mentioned earlier, re-using older questions is perfectly fine: using old response-options?
 Not so much.
 That being said, they’re a fantastic jumping off point.
-Maybe (hopefully) Justin Bieber isn’t one of the best male singers this year.
+Maybe Justin Bieber isn’t one of the best male singers this year.
 Perhaps Chipotle will cede its crown as the go-to pregame dining spot.

 - Your staff.
-You might think you’ve got your finger on the student body’s pulse, but your staff members are infinitely more plugged in.
-Grab a couple of pizzas on afternoon and have a brainstorming session to come up with responses.
+You might think you’ve got your finger on the student body’s pulse, but your student staff members are infinitely more plugged in.
+Grab a couple of pizzas one afternoon and have a brainstorming session to come up with responses.
 Not only will this help craft great answers, it’ll let you find if your questions actually resonate with students.

-50 Yearbook Survey Questions For Better Polls
+Over 50 Yearbook Survey Questions For Better Polls

 Perhaps the easiest way to tackle this big list of questions is to divide them up the way we divide all questions: Who, what, when, where, why, and how.